Tigerryttaren/M7002E-Computer-Graphics/README.md

 Direct selection is implemented.
 The player has the ability to aim at an object and select it.

 ##### At Least Two Point of Views
+THe user can switch camera view between the player character and the evil red surveilance eye a la HAL9000.

 ##### Look Somewhat Natural
 Utilizing pretty textures from the internet and rudimentary physics, the scene looks and feels at least somewhat natural.
+Also, acceptably realistic shadows are used.

 ### Instructions
 #### Moving the Player